CircleCI-Archived/stefon/README.md

 + [HamlCoffee](https://github.com/9elements/haml-coffee) (*.js.hamlc)
 - Minifying JS using the Google Closure compiler (*.closure.js - coming soon)
 - Minifying CSS using by removing whitespace (coming soon)
-- Replacing asset references (calls to data-uri, etc) with the relevant information about the asset (.*.ar)
+- Replacing asset references (calls to data-uri, etc) with the relevant information about the asset (*.ref)

 #### .stefon files